carefree0910/carefree-learn/README.md

 ## Examples

 + [Titanic](https://carefree0910.me/carefree-learn-doc/docs/user-guides/examples/#titanic) – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.
++ [Operations](https://carefree0910.me/carefree-learn-doc/docs/user-guides/examples/#operations) - toy datasets for us to illustrate how to build your own models in `carefree-learn`.

 ## Citation